ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 0 directories, 2 files
 ```

-## Define the Covid Dataset To Be Processed
+## Defining the Covid Dataset To Be Processed

 For the sake of keeping the tutorial simple, we will be using an in-memory table to store Covid dataset.
 Each record of type `CovidEntry` in the table, represents the Covid data related to a particular country.
 The `iso_code` is used to uniquely identify a country and other fields are self-explanatory
 ```ballerina